KDE/kdesrc-build/README.md

 1. Set up minimum dependencies

-- You must have at least [Perl](https://www.perl.org/get.html) version 5.14
+- You must have at least [Perl](https://www.perl.org/get.html) version 5.26
   installed.
 Most distributions include at least a minimal Perl set up, and Perl is also required for some portions of Qt and KDE software builds so it is good to have regardless.

 - You must have [Git](https://git-scm.com/) installed to download KDE sources and kdesrc-build itself.
-We recommend at least version 2.10.
+Any supported version should be fine but We recommend at least version 2.26.

-- You must have [dialog](https://invisible-island.net/dialog/) installed to run kdesrc-build-setup.
+- If you wish to run the interactive setup script you must have [dialog](https://invisible-island.net/dialog/) installed.

 2. Install kdesrc-build: